2020 Job Killer List

 2020 Job Killers

-- AB 664 (Cooper; D-Elk Grove) Establishes Costly “Conclusive Presumption” of Injury.
-Significantly increases workers’ compensation costs for public employers and public and private hospitals by “conclusively” presuming (non-rebuttable) that exposure or contraction of communicable diseases, including COVID-19, are caused by the workplace and defines required compensation to include non-workers’ compensation items such as “temporary housing costs.”
+- AB 664 (Cooper; D-Elk Grove) Costly Presumption of Injury.
+Significantly increases workers’ compensation costs for public employers and public and private hospitals by establishing a disputable presumption that COVID-19 illness or death was caused by the workplace.
 Establishes an extremely concerning precedent for expanding presumptions into the private sector for COVID-19 issues, which the Workers’ Compensation Insurance Rating Bureau recently estimated will add billions in costs to California’s workers’ compensation system.
 Job killer tag removed due to August 25, 2020 amendments but CalChamber still opposes.

 - AB 1107 (Chu; D-San Jose) Massive Unemployment Insurance Compensation and Tax Increase.
 Would significantly raise employers’ payroll taxes to fund a 130% increase in unemployment payments just as California’s businesses are struggling to survive a pandemic-caused shutdown.
 Gutted and amended May 26, 2020 to a different subject area.
 Job killer and oppose tag removed.